-Whether this is the first time you've considered the idea, or perhaps you’ve conducted previous research, you'll have questions that need to be answered.
-From TEFL certification options to hiring requirements and benefits, by contacting International TEFL Academy, you'll receive the basic tools you need to begin the research process, including:
+Whether this is the first time you've considered the idea, or perhaps you’ve conducted previous research, you'll have questions about how to teach abroad that need to be answered.
+We can't stress enough that research is key to your TEFL success.
+We've compiled a few resources to get you started on how to teach English overseas:

-Tune into a 1-hour webcast (it's free!)
+Tune into a 1-hour webinar (it's free!).
 Webcasts provide a great overview of job markets for teaching English around the world, in addition to TEFL certification, and job search guidance.
-You'll get a discount coupon for your TEFL class if you attend.

 2. Determine Options for TEFL Certification and Countries for Teaching English Abroad